mvuckovic70/churnPrediction/README.md

 * Cleaning Data
 * Data exploration and visualization
 * Cross-validation
-* Prediction using varios algorithms
+* Prediction using various algorithms
 * Algorithm comparison and final decision

 Programming environment used: R